Oof (magazine and gallery): Gallery

-In the years after the magazine's launch, Oof organised exhibitions of football-related art at venues around London.
-In 2021 Frankel and Jennie and Justin Hammond opened a permanent exhibition space.
-Oof Gallery is located in Warmington House, a building entered via the Tottenham Hotspur club shop at the team's London stadium.
+In the years after the magazine's launch, OOF organised exhibitions of football-related art at venues around London, exhibiting work from artists including Juno Calypso, Juergen Teller and Chris Ofili.
+In 2021, Frankel and Jennie and Justin Hammond opened a permanent exhibition space.
+OOF Gallery is a Grade-II listed Georgian townhouse located in Warmington House, entered via the Tottenham Hotspur club shop ('The Spurs Experience') at the team's London stadium.
 Tottenham Hotspur have no curatorial say in the gallery's activities.